colcon/colcon.readthedocs.org/reference/verb/build.rst

   Without this option each package will contribute its own paths to environment variables which leads to very long environment variable values.

-  With this option most of the paths added to environment variables will be the same and need to be added only once resulting in shorter environment variable values.
+  With this option most of the paths added to environment variables will be the same, resulting in shorter environment variable values.

   The disadvantage of using this option is that it doesn't provide proper isolation between packages.
-  For example declaring a dependency on one package allows to also access resources from other packages installed in the same install prefix (without requiring a declared dependency).
+  For example declaring a dependency on one package also allows access to resources from other packages installed in the same install prefix (without requiring a declared dependency).